Auto Accidents

 How Common Are Car Accidents in Kansas?

-• More than half (62%) occurred during daylight hours
+• 9% of the crashes occurred during daylight hours

 Common Causes of Car Accidents